-So let’s pack the car, load up your favourite playlist and hit the open road for the great British road trip adventure of 2017.
+So let’s pack the car, load up your favourite playlist and hit the open road for the great British road trip adventure.

 With so much exploring to do, it’s little wonder that British families embark on an average of 19 roads trips every year, according to our survey.
 That’s nearly two road trips every month, with the average duration of driving being over one hour.
 In total, we travel just shy of 1,957 miles.